kelvinnmuia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 23.22-users_and_homes: Write a script that displays all users and their home directories, sorted by users.

-24.23-empty_casks: finds all empty files and directories in the current directory and all sub-directories.
+24.100-empty_casks: finds all empty files and directories in the current directory and all sub-directories.

+25.101-gifs: lists all the files with a .gif extension in the current directory and all its sub-directories.